ReubenBond/orleans-docs/src/docs/hosting/client.md

 ---
 layout: page
-title: What is a grain client
+title: Clients
 ---

-### What is a Grain Client?
+# Clients

+## Hosted clients

+## External clients

-The term "Client" or sometimes "Grain Client" is used for application code that interacts with grains but itself is not part of a grain logic.
+The term "Client" is used for application code that interacts with grains but itself is not part of a grain logic.
 Client code runs outside of the cluster of Orleans servers called silos where grains are hosted.
 Hence, a client acts as a connector or conduit to the cluster and to all grains of the application.